spotify/confidence-sdk-swift/README.md

 }
 ```

-then you can locally override the size property by
+Then you can locally override the size property by

 ```swift
 OpenFeatureAPI.shared.provider =